xNeonDBD/Testrig/README.md

 **V1** was only a brief exploration — dropped very quickly once the curved sensor array introduced compounding coding and CAD problems.

-**V2** introduced the straight sensor array and adjustable mounts, but used diagonal slots for general mounting holes to allow for assembly tolerance — a choice that later proved to make the assembly too loose.
+**V2** introduced the straight sensor array and used slots across most mounting points to allow for assembly tolerance — a choice that later proved to make the assembly too loose.

-**V2 Final** fixed both remaining issues from V2: mounting slots were converted to fixed, precisely spaced holes for rigidity, and the chassis width was reduced so the part prints flat on the bed without wasteful, hole-blocking, time-consuming angled supports.
+**V2 Final** fixed both remaining issues from V2: every mounting hole, including the IR sensor mount, was converted to a fixed, precisely spaced hole for rigidity, and the chassis width was reduced so the part prints flat on the bed without wasteful, hole-blocking, time-consuming angled supports.
+The chassis is now lightweight, simple, and fully fixed — no adjustable mountings remain.

-The main goal of the current (V2 Final) design is to keep the robot simple, rigid where it needs to be, adjustable only where it matters, and easy to manufacture on the available 3D printer.
+The main goal of the current (V2 Final) design is to keep the robot simple, lightweight, rigid, and easy to manufacture on the available 3D printer.
 </content>